 Five years ago I launched my entrepreneur podcast, “Cool Things Entrepreneurs Do”.
 As a successful entrepreneur and keynote speaker, I found it important to be around others who were doing interesting things.
 This podcast has allowed me to connect with amazing people and find fresh ideas that have impacted my business.
 Being and entrepreneur can be lonely.
 Finding ways to go on this journey with others makes it easier to succeed.

 Success leaves clues and an entrepreneurial life is once of continued discovery.
 My goal with this podcast was to host a show where I could interview others who were interested in business growth.

-At the time I started “Cool Things” I had already become an avid listener to business podcasts.
-These entrepreneur podcasts showed me the way to structure interviews and share ideas.
+The entrepreneur podcasts I liked showed me the way to structure interviews and share ideas.
 My favorites included:

 - Michael O’Neal’s “Solopreneur Hour”

 Listening to podcasts and getting advice from the top entrepreneurs on these shows was helping me with my business.
 However, the time had come to conduct my own interviews with business owners.

 September 2014 was the launch of “Cool Things Entrepreneurs Do”.
 I began finding entrepreneurial thought leaders to have as guests, and I was pleasantly surprised how enthusiastic people were to join the conversation.
 Friends and strangers were supportive as guests and listeners.